glowkeeper/P3D/docs/labs/week3Session2.md

 ## A Simple Game

-Below, you will create a simple game using the shipping container you created in [Week 3, Session 1](./week3Session1.md), using [ProBuilder](https://unity3d.com/unity/features/worldbuilding/probuilder).
+Below, you will create a simple game using the shipping container you created with [ProBuilder](https://unity3d.com/unity/features/worldbuilding/probuilder) in [Week 3, Session 1](./week3Session1.md).

-The game you create will spawn a number of balls in the scene - it will be your job to destroy the balls as quickly as you can.
+The game you create will spawn a number of balls in the scene - the object of the game is to destroy the balls as quickly as you can.

 ### Introduction to Scripting

 Open [Unity Hub](https://docs.unity3d.com/Manual/GettingStartedUnityHub.html), and open the project you created in the last lab.

-First, if you did not add the balls as you should have done at the end of the last lab, then you will need to do so now, sp create a bouncing ball using the same processes you used when creating the balls in previous sessions; i.e. create a sphere with a material and texture, then attach to that a _RigidBody_ and a _Physics Material_.
+First, if you did not add the balls as you should have done at the end of the last lab, then you will need to do so now, so create a bouncing ball using the same processes you used when creating the balls in previous sessions; i.e. create a sphere with a material and texture, then attach to that a _RigidBody_ and a _Physics Material_.
 You may need to find some ball assets from the [unity asset store](https://assetstore.unity.com/); if so, go there, and search for all free ball assets and add any you like.
 You will then need to download and import them into your project, using the _Package Manager_.
 You need to make the ball a [Prefab](https://docs.unity3d.com/Manual/Prefabs.html), so that you can reuse its properties across all the balls you are going to spawn in the game.
 To do so, in the _Project_ tab, create a folder called _Prefabs_ and drag you ball into that.
 Scale the ball prefab to a size you prefer.
 You don't actually want this ball appearing in the game (later, in a script, you will _SetActive_ all the balls you create), so set the _Ball_ as _inactive_ in the Inspector window.

 Next, you will create a spawn point at the centre of the shipping container; once the game starts, that is where the balls will appear.
 Create an empty _GameObject_, and rename it _SpawnPoint_.
 Similar to Figure 2, below, add an _icon_ to that spawn point (so you can see it in the _Scene_) and transform it so it's at the centre of the container.